ra9118/DSCI-633/assignments/project/README.txt

 Before run the project run, open python in terminal and run these lines to load the text processing dataset -> python
+-> import nltk
 -> nltk.download('punkt')
 -> nltk.download('stopwords')
 -> nltk.download('wordnet')
+ or enable same ablove code in  TextNLP.py lines 4-6  before run the  project and should do above steps for  download  processing dataset for o you when first project run.

 To run the project open terminal and run python project.py